mchllngr/AndroidDevSettings/README.md

 If you want to use your own set of developer settings just update <a href="https://github.com/mchllngr/AndroidDevSettings/blob/master/app/src/main/java/de/mchllngr/devsettings/util/DevSettingsUtil.java#L57:L79">this</a> and <a href="https://github.com/mchllngr/AndroidDevSettings/blob/master/app/src/main/java/de/mchllngr/devsettings/util/DevSettingsUtil.java#L81:L92">this</a> method to match your needs.

 # TODO
+- update README
 - add widget/notification for devices with older android versions

+# KNOWN BUGS
+- QuickTile does sometimes not show the correct state

 # License